stefoxp/flask-tutorial/README.md

 py -m pip install waitress
 ```

-You need to tell Waitress about your application, but it doesn’t use --app like flask run does.
-You need to tell it to import and call the application factory to get an application object.
+You need to tell Waitress about your application, but it doesn't use --app like flask run does.
+You need to tell it
+to import and call the application factory to get an application object.

 ```bash
 waitress-serve --call 'flaskr:create_app'